TheLartians/ModernCppStarter/README.md

 ## Coming soon

-- Script to automatically update project-specific settings
+- Script to automatically adjust this template new projects